Shrimp Tacos with Creamy Avocado Sauce

 - Storing leftovers.
-Shrimp is best the day it is made, but can be stored in the refrigerator for up to 3 days.
+Shrimp is best the day it is made, but can be stored in an airtight container in the refrigerator for up to 3 days.
 The slaw and other fresh fixings can be stored in the refrigerator for up to 2 days, and any extra sauce can be refrigerated for up to 5 days.

 - Reheating leftover shrimp.
 Since shrimp tends to dry out when reheated, I prefer to use the leftovers on top of salads.
 However, you can rewarm the shrimp for about 20 seconds in the microwave or for a minute or two in a hot skillet on the stovetop.